cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-synaptic-saturation/README.md

 ## Running the simulation experiment file

-Main experiment file for this tutorial is `exp-axon-tail2-chans-ext-axon-70um-10x-mimic-sustained-random.py`.
+Main experiment file for this tutorial is the Python script `exp-axon-tail2-chans-ext-axon-70um-10x-mimic-sustained-random.py`.
 You can run this in IDLE or `ipython -i` to get an interactive prompt after it loads.
 Note that this is not headless simulation and it will